layoutBox/FlexLayout/README.md

 * `marginEnd(_ value: CGFloat)`
 * `marginHorizontal(_ value: CGFloat)`
 * `marginVertical(_ value: CGFloat)`
+* `margin(_ insets: UIEdgeInsets)`
+Set all margins using an UIEdgeInsets.
+This method is particularly useful to set all margins using iOS 11 `UIView.safeAreaInsets`.
+* `margin(_ insets: NSDirectionalEdgeInsets) `
+Set all margins using an NSDirectionalEdgeInsets.
+This method is useful to set all margins using iOS 11 `UIView. directionalLayoutMargins` when layouting a view supporting RTL/LTR languages.

 * `margin(_ value: CGFloat) `
 * `margin(_ vertical: CGFloat, _ horizontal: CGFloat)`
 * `margin(_ top: CGFloat, _ horizontal: CGFloat, _ bottom: CGFloat)`